ED-IP/Milestone-3-project/README.md

 - __Databases__

-For this proyect I use a database with two collections, one for the terms of the dictionary and another one for the users:
+For this project I used a database with two collections, one for the terms of the dictionary and another one for the users:
 - USER collection structure

     KEY | VALUES